sottorivalab/daario_reproducibility/README.md

-# daario_reproducibility
+# MIDAA reproducibility
-A repository to store the code to reproduce the results in "Interpretable Multi-Omics Data Integration with Deep Archetypal Analysis"
+A repository to store the code to reproduce the results in "Interpretable Multi-Omics Data Integration with Deep Archetypal Analysis" .
+Each direcatory has a different experiment, the simulations are done in R through reticulate while the real data examples are all in python, each directory has its own Readme with more information.
+The set of requirements to reproduce the analysis as done by us is in the `requirements.txt` file.
+The repository contains:
+* `simulations`: the directory contains the file to generate the simulations and anlyze them (mostly in R)
+* `scG_and_T_cd34`: the directory contains the file to reproduce the analysis on CD34+ positive cells with the G&T technology from [this paper](https://www.nature.com/articles/s41588-022-01179-9)
+* `scMultiome_cd34`: the directory contains the file to reproduce the analysis on CD34+ positive cells with the 10x ATAC + GEX multiome technology from [this paper](https://www.nature.com/articles/s41587-019-0068-4)